Aringa in Uganda

 What Are Their Lives Like?

 They are traditionally hunters and cultivators and they keep small scale livestock, mainly for home use.
-A growing number are becoming businessmen.
-They typically have large families and are hard workers.
+A growing number are becoming businessmen, though most do farming for at least some of their income and food needs.

 What Are Their Beliefs?

-The Aringa are primarily Muslim with a very small number of Christians.
 The Muslims response to evangelism is mixed.
 Some of them feel good and would like to become Christians but fear persecution from other Muslims.
-Others feel bad when they see Christians doing evangelism, they can chase them away from their homes, insult them, pay no attention to the message etc. Others pretend to have accepted the message for other personal gain such as money.
+Others feel bad when they see Christians doing evangelism, they can chase them away from their homes, insult them, pay no attention to the message, etc. Others pretend to have accepted the message for other personal gain such as money.
+They need the spiritual hunger it takes to accept Christ no matter what the cost.

 Prayer Points